Most Important First Step is Selecting a Realtor®

-Selling a home doesn’t have to be difficult process for a seller.
+Selling a home doesn’t have to be a difficult process for a seller.
 Instead, hiring the right agent can make the process easy, informative and one that fulfills a seller’s desired outcome in a professional and efficient manner.
 That’s why I believe interviewing and selecting the right real estate agent with the right skill set is by far the most important decision when a seller begins the selling process.
 It can be difficult for a seller to reach their desired outcome at the end of the process if they select the wrong agent at the beginning of the process.

 The Step-by-Step Process to Selling a Home

 The infographic below is straight out of my Listing Presentation and I’ve found it to be one of my best resources when I dialogue with a client about the selling process.
 The selling process can be simplified to five functional areas (1) hire an agent, (2) prepare the home to become show ready, (3) determine the selling price and begin marketing the home, (4) receive and negotiate an offer, ratify the contract, and (5) complete settlement.
 However, this of course over-simplifies things and leaves out several crucial tasks and components managed by the agent as more fully described below.